edemagbenyo/covid19-screening/README.md

 If you want to contact me you can reach me at <https://twitter.com/edemAgbenyo>.

 ## Known issues or improvement
-1. Automatically detect the country of visitor and show cases information
+1. Automatically detect the country of visitor and showcases information
-2. Mark countries as a favourite, and show those countries data on top of the table on subsequent visits.
+2. Mark countries as a favorite, and show those countries data on top of the table on subsequent visits.
 3. Show daily addition of cases to inform the visitor of daily cases.

 ## License